 God watches over His Promise to fulfill it

-Interpretation: The open door in my dream represents a window to a promise.
-My words echoed from the future.
-Specifically, whatever God speaks to us now through a Window to a Promise, is confirmed.
+Interpretation: The open door in my dream represented a window to a promise.
+My words echoed in my future, (just as Jesus echoed Abram’s promise 2000 years later).
+Specifically, God confirms whatever He speaks to us now through a Window to a Promise (a vision from God).
 This is because, the Lion of Judah watches over His Word to fulfill it.
-However, we play an important role in the transaction.

 Images: Depositphotos.com